 In 1989, a draft preapplication safety evaluation report (PSER)4 documented the NRC staff's preapplication review of the modular high-temperature gas-cooled reactor (MHTGR) design and its conclusions from the review.
-The DOE submitted additional information for the fuel design in 1991 and 1992 and held two meetings with NRC on fuel design and fission-product transport in 1991.5 A draft of the final PSER was completed in December 1995.6 The draft of the final PSER is based on the draft PSER is based on the draft PSER is based.
+The DOE submitted additional information for the fuel design in 1991 and 1992 and held two meetings with NRC on fuel design and fission-product transport in 1991.5 A draft of the final PSER was completed in December 1995.6 The draft of the final PSER is based on the draft PSER issued in 1989 and on a number of reports completed after the draft PSER was issued.